Zolmeister/Zolmeister.github.io/_posts/2014-10-25-10x-logging-at-clay-io.md

 Logstash deployments have two parts.
 The aggregate server (or cluster), and the client servers.
-The aggregate server runs the main `logstash` binary, while the client servers run `logstash-forwarder` which ships logs to the `logstash` instance.
+The aggregate server runs the main `logstash` binary, while the client servers run `logstash-forwarder` to ships logs to the `logstash` instance.
 Here is a diagram of our setup:

 ![scribe](/assets/images/scribe.png)